gir87/YouTubeDownloader/README.md

 # YouTube Downloader GUI

 A small Python based GUI for downloading YouTube video's.<br />
 This is my first application written in Python.
-Developed and tested in Windows 11.
+Developed and tested in Windows 11.<br />
+The GUI comes with a small console window that explains each step of the process.

 ![Interface](/assets/interface.png)